What is an osteoid osteoma?

 - Doctors don’t know what causes osteoid osteomas.

-- They may eventually go away on their own.
+- They may go away on their own over time.
 Sometimes they will go away after treatment with NSAIDs.

 - Osteoid osteomas commonly need treatment with surgery, CT-guided drill resection, or radiofrequency ablation.